Climate Anxiety

 Services

-This is an outline of the types of services I am currently providing.
-The mental health impacts of working in climate are constantly evolving and I'm always willing to provide additional services to respond to your needs.
+This is an outline of the services I am currently providing.
+The mental health impacts of working in climate are constantly evolving and I'm always willing to provide additional services to respond to emerging needs.

 Individual Counselling